 The focus of the FSDs is to connect actors and share experiences so that food system transformations occur within defined locations (for example nations, cities, districts, territories, landscapes, watersheds).
 FSDs will provide opportunities for discussion about food systems policies and economics (encouraging integrated, multi-disciplinary and comprehensive policies), science-based targets and pathways (encouraging the latest peer- reviewed consensus, such as the EAT-Lancet Commission on Food, Planet and Health and the work of the FABLE consortium), the potential of innovation and the absolute need for all stakeholders to be included in dialogue.
 The issues will be carefully framed so that there is scope for open interactions between actors in a context characterized by mutual respect and trust.

 There will be a strong focus on monitoring the extent to which the FSDs achieve at least some measures of success during this period.
-It is expected that the FSDs will catalyse an acceleration in the emergence of sustainable food systems at multiple levels through (a) engaging groups who would not normally work together; (b) fostering greater agreement and ambition among them; and (c) encouraging greater alignment and more intensive action.
+It is expected that the FSDs will catalyse an acceleration in the emergence of sustainable food systems at multiple levels through (a) engaging groups who would not normally work together; (b) fostering greater agreement and ambition among them; and (c) encouraging greater alignment and more intensive action

 After a set time of discussions, each table reports back to the larger group on their findings.
 The proposals for actions are what forms the foundation for the Summary Report from each event, published at the Food Systems Dialogues website.
 The proposals for action are distilled down to form the FSDs Red Thread themes.

 The Proposals for Action are the primary outputs of the Dialogues.
-These proposals for action can both help catalyze activities and encourage participants to engage with the ideas for action.
+These proposals for action can both help catalyse activities and encourage participants to engage with the ideas for action.
 The proposals are distilled to form the Red Thread themes, which consists of the most discussed action points from the FSDs events to date.

 The five FSDs partners are EAT, Food and Land Use Coalition (FOLU), the Global Alliance for Improved Nutrition (GAIN), World Economic Forum (WEF) and World Business Council for Sustainable Development (WBCSD).
 The Partners convene quarterly – together with the Curator – to decide strategy, finances and long-term goals.

-Members from each partner organization is part of the Operational Group.
+Members from each partner organization are part of the Operational Group.
 Via emails and regular conference calls, all partners have an equal opportunity to contribute to logistics, planning and operational decisions for the FSDs.

 Anyone interested in getting more information about the Food Systems Dialogues are invited to join the FSDs Reference Group.
 This group gathers on conference calls every three months.
 In these call, both previous and future FSDs events are discussed, people are invited to contribute with suggestions, ask questions, or raise their interest in organizing an FSDs themselves.
 Minutes from these calls are shared with all members of the Reference Group.